5 Food Habits That Can Ruin Your Face

 Did you know that your face can have problems as a result of bad meal choices?
 That’s right: healthier skin is just another reason to eat healthier food.

 A bad diet can be horrible for your body for many reasons.
 However, it’s also bad for your face.
-Acne can appear because of an excess of sugar in your blood, chronic inflammation, oxidative stress, or even because of hormones.
+Some experts say acne can appear because of an excess of sugar consumption.
+Other possible causes are chronic inflammation, oxidative stress, or even because of hormones.

-But did you know that there are also some foods that can make acne worse?
+Some researchers say there may also some foods that can make acne worse.

 There’s whole list of foods you should avoid to take care of your skin.
-Remember them and try to avoid them to get healthy, beautiful skin.
+Remember to try to avoid them to get healthy, beautiful skin.